With thanks to generous funding from a number of providers, we are able to run projects that can offer free support to individuals who are in need.

 The People’s Health Trust is funding Parents and Supporting Hands (PASH), a fortnightly group for parents and carers of young people who suffer from mental health or behavioural problems.
 The parent-led meetings allow the group to learn from each other and professionals how best to support their children.
 Those who have attended so far have found it valuable to share experiences and look at things differently.Sessions are held on alternate Thursdays from 12 – 1:30pm

 If you think you would benefit from this support, please complete the referral form and email it to us.

 In addition to the knife crime funding, the Mayor of London’s Office has also provided funding to support children and young people aged between 10 and 21 years, and who are suffering from mental health issues, those at risk of exclusion and those involved in, or at risk of becoming involved in criminal activity.
 If you think you would benefit from this support, please complete the referral form and return it to us via email.

 With thanks to the National Lottery, we will apply a whole family approach to tackling behavioural issues, violence and knife crime, working with young people aged 9 to 18, and their families in Havering.
 This is a five year project, and can support counselling for both the child, parents, and family as a whole.
 If you think you or a child in your school would benefit from this support, please complete the referral form and return it to us via email.

 Knife Crime Awareness

-With thanks to The Mayor of London’s Office, we have been able to provide free counselling to young people and their families who are, or could potentially be involved in knife crime.
-As part of this, we have been able to go into schools and talk about knife crime, and the risks involved.
-Please contact us in December 2019 for further information on knife crime awareness talks going forward.
+With thanks to The Mayor of London’s Office, we were able to provide free counselling to young people and their families who are, or could potentially be involved in knife crime.
+As part of this, we went into schools to talk about knife crime, and the risks involved.